iain17/versionify/examples/http/README.md

-# Mux example
+# Http example

-This example show cases how you can run a negroni webserver with versionify, using the mux routes.
+This example show cases how you can run a http webserver with versionify.

 ## Run the example